24 Countries Where You Can Live for $750 Per Month [Full List]

 Best European Countries where You Can Live on $750 per Month

-Living in Europe on a low monthly budget might seem undoable at first, but there are still a few countries where you can actually enjoy a good life for a low price.
+Living in Europe on a low monthly budget might seem undoable at first, but there are still a few countries where you can still enjoy a good life for a low price.

 1. Moldova

-Moldova is one of the cheapest countries to live in Europe and even though it’s sharing a huge border with Ukraine (and there have been talks about potential safety issues), I personally consider the country safe from any potential wars.
+Moldova is one of the cheapest countries to live in Europe and even though it’s sharing a huge border with Ukraine (and there have been talks about potential safety issues), I personally consider the country safe at the moment.

 Of course, you should do your own due diligence and decide for yourself!

-With this in mind, you can find apartments in central areas of any city (including the capital Chisinau) for as low as $200 per month (maybe even cheaper if you are not very demanding).
+With this in mind, you can find apartments in central areas of any city (including the capital Chisinau) for as low as $250 per month.

-Eating out at a local restaurant will also be cheap – $2-$3 per meal is still doable here.
-Bud budgeting your grocery shopping will help you a lot, as you shouldn’t spend more than $200 a month per food.
+Eating out at a local restaurant will also be cheap – $3 per meal is not uncommon here.
+Bud budgeting your grocery shopping will help you a lot, as you shouldn’t spend more than $250 a month per food.

 And for wine lovers, Moldova is definitely paradise, as the country is a huge wine producer in the world.
 In other words – you get good wine at low prices.

-While the country is not in the EU or the Schengen area, it still offers cheap trains, buses and plane rides to European countries, which is also a great advantage for those who want to set up a cheap home base in Europe.
+While the country is not in the EU or the Schengen area, it still offers cheap trains, buses, and plane rides to European countries, which is also a great advantage for those who want to set up a cheap home base in Europe.
+Plus, Moldovan women are amazing companions (and sharing costs is always cheaper).

 2. Bosnia and Herzegovina